 As children grow, the prime areas will help them to develop skills in 4 specific areas.
 These are:

 • Expressive arts and design.

-These 7 areas are used to plan your child’s learning and activities.
+These 7 areas are used to plan your child’s learning and activities through our educational programme.
 The professionals teaching and supporting your child will make sure that the activities are suited to your child’s unique needs.
-This is a little bit like the National Curriculum in primary and secondary schools, but it's suitable for very young children, and it's designed to be really flexible so that staff can follow your child's unique needs and interests.
+The Early Years educational programme involves activities and experiences for children, as set out under each of the areas of learning.
+It is a little like the National Curriculum in primary and secondary schools, but is suitable for very young children, and is designed to be flexible so that staff can follow your child's unique needs and interests.

 Children in the EYFS learn by playing and exploring, being active, and through creative and critical thinking which takes place both indoors and outside.